Belle de Jour (1967)

 The casting has a lot to do with this haunting quality.
 Daniel Day-Lewis plays Tomas with a sort of detachment that is supposed to come from the character's distaste for commitment.
 He has a lean, intellectual look, and is not a voluptuary.
 For him, sex seems like a form of physical meditation, rather than an activity with another person.
 Lena Olin, as Sabina, has a lush, voluptuous body, big-breasted and tactile, but she inhabits it so comfortably that the movie never seems to dwell on it or exploit it.
 It is a fact of nature.
 Juliette Binoche, as Tereza, is

-the case here.
+The film is based on the novel by the Czech novelist Milan Kundera, whose works all seem to consider eroticism with a certain wistfulness, as if to say that while his characters were making love they were sometimes distracted from the essentially tragic nature of their existence.
+That is the case here.
 Kaufman, whose previous films have included "The Right Stuff" and a remake of "Invasion of the Body Snatchers," has never done anything like this, but his experiment is a success in tone.
 He has made a movie in which reality is asked to coexist with a world of pure sensuality, and almost, for a moment, seems to agree.

 The film will be noticed primarily for its eroticism.
 Although major films and filmmakers considered sex with great frankness and freedom in the early and mid-'70s, films in the last decade have been more adolescent, more plot- and action-oriented.
 Catering to audiences of adolescents, who are comfortable with sex only when it is seen in cartoon form, Hollywood has also not been comfortable with the complications of adult sexuality - the good and the bad.
 What is remarkable about "The Unbearable Lightness of Being," however, is not the sexual content itself, but the way Kaufman has been able to use it as an avenue for a complex story, one of nostalgia, loss, idealism and romance.